ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/3-integrate-dawn.md

 ![Game Activity Architecture](./images/GameActivityArchitecture.png "Figure 2.
 Game Activity Architecture")

-With GameActivity, you can focus on your core game development and avoid spending excessive time dealing with the JNI code.
+With GameActivity, you can focus on your core game development and avoid spending excessive time dealing with the Java Native Interface (JNI) code.
 GameActivity performs the following functions:

 * Interacting with Android framework through the Java-side component.